Vedam23/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130-VSD-IAT-Workshop/README.md

 **Lab Output:**
 <img width="1852" height="907" alt="Screenshot from 2025-08-19 21-35-39" src="https://github.com/user-attachments/assets/92a3d154-1147-4e71-a79f-0e4cafac9fcc" />

 <img width="1847" height="934" alt="Screenshot from 2025-08-19 21-45-58" src="https://github.com/user-attachments/assets/c64a4db0-ca8e-4cf3-bf3f-93fd69be07d3" />

 To observe the value of Id, left click on the curve on the point to be observed.
 Now on the terminal window, some values of x0 and y0 should appear.
 The value of Id corresponds to the value of y0 in Amperes.

 # Day 2 – Velocity Saturation & CMOS Inverter VTC

 ---

+**Modes of operation**

+The modes of operation for long channel devices (>250nm) are:
+- Cut-off region
+- Resistive region
+- Saturation region

+The modes of operation for short channel devices (<250nm) are:
+- Cut-off region
+- Resistive region
+- Velocity Saturation region
+- Saturation region

+---